lgblgblgb/xep128/README.md

 In the source, you need to issue the command "make".
 It will compile the emulator, and also fetching (with wget) the SD card image through the Net (about 256Mbyte in size).
-If everything is OK, you will get an executable binary named "xepem", you can execute it from the current directory (otherwise it won't found the ROM and the SD card image - missing the SD card image will cause I/O error in EXOS if you try to use, but the ROM package is essential of course).
+If everything is OK, you will get an executable binary named "xep128", you can execute it from the current directory (otherwise it won't found the ROM and the SD card image - missing the SD card image will cause I/O error in EXOS if you try to use, but the ROM package is essential of course).